cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: A serious car accident in 1986 ruled out a permanent future for him in football.
 |
 | rule of thumb
-| Definition: a broadly accurate guide or principle, based on experientce or practice rather than theory.
+| Definition: a broadly accurate guide or principle, based on experience or practice rather than theory.
 |
 | make it a rule to do something
 | Definition: have as a habit or general principle to do something.
 | Usage: I make it a rule never to mix business with pleasure.
 |